 Never.
 Successfully completing a Six Sigma program with JMU results in lifetime certification.

 No. Our Six Sigma Lean program is 100% online.
 You will never have to travel to our campus in Harrisonburg, Virginia or any other location to earn your certification with JMU.

 A Six Sigma Green Belt can impact an organization’s bottom line through employment of statistically based tools that are taught in Six Sigma Green Belt training.
-A Six Sigma Green Belt Certificate from JMU demonstrates to an employer or potential employer that you have been trained in basic problem solving skills and the statistical tools needed to work effectively on process improvement under supervision of a Black Belt.
+A Six Sigma Green Belt Certificate from JMU demonstrates to an employer that you have been trained in basic problem solving skills and the statistical tools needed to work effectively on process improvement under supervision of a Black Belt.

-To ensure our graduates are qualified for employment after earning a six sigma certificate and prepared for the challenging education in this program we require:
+To ensure our graduates are qualified for employment after earning a Six Sigma certificate and prepared for the challenging education in this program, we require:

 JMU’s Six Sigma Green Belt Program is unique in that it combines the technical aspects of Six Sigma with sound management practices.
 For example, we use the Case Study approach for assignments based on real business world issues.
 Participants will often work in teams on the scenarios and activities.
 This gives participants an opportunity to work in collaborative, team environments.